 - 22. The Terms of Reference of the Committee are: - a.
-To promote the standing and the interests of the Bar internationally; - b.
+To promote the standing and the interests of the Bar including the provision of its legal services internationally; - b.
 To support the rule of law internationally;

 - c.
 To keep abreast of international developments; - d.
 To inform and educate the Bar about international developments and opportunities; - e.
 To further the objectives above by cooperation between the Bar and legal professions abroad and by participation in the work of international legal associations and professional bodies; - f.
 To influence international legal developments; - g.
 To support the strategic aims of the Bar Council as published.